 Implementing the energy transition successfully and economically requires not only the expansion of renewable energies, but also the use of battery storage systems and an intelligent optimization strategy.
-Co-locationbattery storage systems—i.e. battery storage systems in combination with renewable generation systems—offer enormous potential.
-They enable the grid-friendly integration of storage systems and protect the value of PV systems during periods of negative electricity prices.
-However, not all co-locations are the same: different technical concepts, regulatory conditions, and optimization strategies must be considered carefully.
+Co-location-Battery storage systems, i.e. battery storage systems in combination with renewable generation systems, offer enormous potential here.
+They make it possible to integrate battery storage systems in a grid-friendly manner and secure the value of PV systems in times of negative prices.
+However, not all co-locations are the same: the different technical concepts, regulatory framework conditions and marketing strategies must be considered carefully.

 Figure 1 | Types of battery storage: stand-alone and co-location.

-1. Stand-alone battery storage: maximum flexibility in optimisation
+1. stand-alone battery storage: maximum flexibility in marketing

-A stand-alone battery storage system is connected independently to the electricity grid, without direct coupling to a PV generation system (see figure 1).
-This setup enables two central optimization options: Grey electricity optimisation Buying/selling on the spot market (day-ahead and intraday) and/or balancing energy.
-Providing bidirectional ancillary services.
+A stand-alone battery storage system is connected separately to the electricity grid, without direct coupling to a PV generation system (see diagram 1).
+This structure enables two central marketing options: Grey electricity marketing purchase/sale on the spot market - day-ahead and intraday and/or balancing energy marketing positive and negative balancing power.

-The decoupled setup of the stand-alone battery system enables maximum flexibility in terms of operation and electricity market participation.
-This allows for cross-market optimisation.
-The strategy here is to exploit flexibility through parallel trading on the spot and ancillary services markets, thereby generating additional revenue.
+The decoupled structure of the stand-alone battery storage system enables maximum flexibility in terms of driving style and participation in the electricity market.
+This makes it possible to achieve cross-market optimization.
+The strategy pursued here is to utilize flexibility through parallel trading on the spot market and in the balancing energy market, thereby generating additional revenue.

 2. Grey co-location: shared grid connection, separate balancing groups

-In grey co-location, the battery storage system and the PV system share the same grid connection point (NAP), but are controlled separately for accounting and technical purposes.
-The PV system can be optimised via EEG direct marketing, a PPA, or other direct optimisation channels.
-The battery storage system, in contrast, is optimised via the spot market (day-ahead, intraday) or through cross-market optimisation.
+In the case of gray co-location, the battery storage system and PV system share the same grid connection point (NAP), but are controlled separately for accounting and technical purposes.
+The PV system can be marketed via EEG direct marketing, a PPA or other direct marketing channels.
+The battery storage system, on the other hand, is not marketed via direct marketing, but on the spot market (day-ahead, intraday) or via cross-market optimization.

-A key feature is that, depending on generation levels, either PV electricity or battery electricity is prioritized for grid feed-in.
-This allows targeted revenue control and optimised use of flexibility in the electricity market.
-Another advantage is that EEG remuneration provides fixed income streams for the PV system, supporting project financing.
+A key feature is that, depending on the yield situation, either the PV electricity or the battery storage electricity is fed into the grid as a priority.
+This allows revenues to be controlled in a targeted manner and flexibility on the electricity market to be utilized.
+Another advantage of this structure is that the EEG remuneration creates fixed income streams for the PV system, which supports the financing of such projects.

-In green co-location, the battery storage system and PV system are directly coupled “behind the meter.”
-There is only one grid connection point, and separate feed-in or feed-out is not possible.
-Electricity fed into the grid is fully subsidized via the innovation tender.
+With the green co-location, the battery storage system and PV system are directly coupled "behind the meter".
+There is only one grid connection point and a separate feed-in or feed-out is not possible.
+The electricity fed into the grid is fully subsidized via the innovation tender.

-In this model, optimization is limited to EEG direct marketing and the innovation tender.
-Flexibility optimization on the spot market is not possible, as grey electricity procurement is not allowed.
-The battery storage system may remain unused during low-yield months such as winter, reducing potential revenue.
-Additionally, the provision of ancillary services is significantly restricted.
+In this model, marketing is limited to EEG direct marketing and innovation promotion.
+Flexibility marketing on the spot market is not applicable, as no gray electricity procurement is possible.
+The battery storage system can remain unused, particularly in low-yield months such as winter, which reduces potential yields.
+In addition, the provision of balancing energy is severely restricted.

-Nevertheless, despite these limitations, green co-location can still offer an attractive business case—especially when viewed through the lens of long-term value creation and market integration.
-The following simulation highlights the considerable revenue potential that can be unlocked when battery systems are optimized intelligently, even under the structural boundaries of the green co-location model.
+Despite these limitations, green co-location can still be an attractive business model - especially when viewed from the perspective of long-term value creation and market integration.
+The following simulation illustrates the significant revenue potential that can be unlocked when battery systems are intelligently optimized, even under the structural limitations of the green co-location model.

 Deep Dive: Revenue potential of the green co-location

-To illustrate the revenue potential, we simulated the case of green co-location.
-The following analysis shows what revenues such a system could have generated in 2024 under flexibility optimisation by ESFORIN on the wholesale markets (day-ahead and intraday).
+To illustrate the revenue potential, we have simulated the case of green co-location as an example.
+The following analysis shows what revenues such a system could have generated in 2024 under flexibility marketing by ESFORIN on the wholesale markets (day-ahead and intraday).

 The simulation is based on a 4-hour battery in combination with a PV system with a peak output of 20 MW and 1,000 full-load hours per year.
-Potential subsidies from the innovation tender were not included in the analysis.
+Potential subsidies via the innovation tender were not taken into account in the analysis.

 Figure 2 | Additional revenue from green co-location compared to stand-alone PV

-The results show: integrating a 4-hour battery alone can more than double the total revenue of the system.
-Battery storage systems enable the shifting of PV generation into high-value market windows, generating additional income.
-Thanks to this effect, green co-location projects often achieve payback within just a few years.
+The results show: The integration of a 4-hour battery alone can more than double the total revenue of the system.
+Battery storage systems make it possible to shift PV generation into valuable market time windows and thus generate additional revenue.
+Green co-location projects often pay for themselves after just a few years thanks to this effect.

 Given the increasing number of hours with negative prices on the German electricity market, stand-alone PV systems face mounting economic pressure.
 Combining them with a storage system is an effective way to meet these challenges.